hamede91/GitTest/Readme.txt

-Lening to use Git and GitHub.
+Learning to use Git and GitHub.